COVID-19 and Disability Access (updated as of 08/02/2021)

 The University of Hawaii is committed to maintaining a safe and healthy environment for students, employees, and visitors.
 Further, the University is committed to making all of its programs and services accessible to our community members with disabilities.

-Members of the University community with a disability or medical condition may request accommodations from the University if they feel their condition affects their ability to wear a face covering.
+Members of the University community with a disability or medical condition may request accommodations from the University if they feel their condition affects their ability to wear a face mask.
 The University will engage in the interactive process with the goal of creating equal access.
 Any accommodation provided by the University should not put other individuals at risk.
 Those with particular needs for accommodations and prior to arriving on campus, please contact KOKUA and participate in our student intake process.

 Faculty: How do I know if my student needs disability accommodations online?